-• This American Turing award winner is known for foundational work in data structures and algorithms.
+This American Turing award winner is known for foundational work in data structures and algorithms.
 Examples include off-line least common ancestors, strongly connected components, the Fibonacci heap, the splay tree, and the disjoint-set data structure.
-This prolific author has over 228 refereed journal and book chapters.
+This prolific author has about 300 refereed publications.